shaheerszm/Calculator/README.md

 # Calculator

-simple Calculator app using vanilla JS, HTML and CSS includes responsive design (Flexbox)
+###Simple calculator webpage using vanilla JS, HTML and CSS
+- includes responsive design (Flexbox)
+- used Pug to create the HTML structure